Swivel-Finance/gost/docs/lender/Lender.md

 | --- | --- |
 |`bool` | true if the mint was successful, false otherwise
 ### lend
-No description
-> lend method signature for both illuminate and yield
+lend method signature for both illuminate and yield

 #### Declaration